N. Korea Sending large-scale Troop Deployment To Russia, Seoul Spy Agency Says - UrduPoint

 N. Korea Sending 'large-scale' Troop Deployment To Russia, Seoul Spy Agency Says

+The announcement sparked anger in Kyiv, which demanded a "strong reaction" from its European and US allies, and concern in Paris.
+British Prime Minister Keir Starmer said the move smacked of "desperation" from Moscow.

-The National Intelligence Service released detailed satellite images it said showed the first deployment of elite North Korean special forces soldiers being moved by Russian military vessels to Vladivostok.
+Seoul's National Intelligence Service released detailed satellite images it said showed the first deployment of elite North Korean soldiers being moved by Russian military vessels to Vladivostok.

 Seoul's spy agency said that between October 8 and 13, it had detected "North Korea transported its special forces to Russia via a Russian Navy transport ship, confirming the start of North Korea's military participation" in Moscow's war in Ukraine.